The Deadly Costs of Health Inequality

 Humber also suggests radical strategies for tackling this degenerative situation, providing a compelling vision for how we can shape our health and that of future generations.

-Lee Humber is a Tutor in Health and Social Care and Tutor in Global Labour and Social Change at Ruskin College, Oxford.
+Lee Humber is a health and social care academic and activist.
 He has contributed to numerous journals including Critical and Radical Social Work and Disability and Society.
 He is the author of Vital Signs: The Deadly Costs of Health Inequality (Pluto, 2019).

 'Excellent - a radical vision of how to improve healthcare provision and with it, the health of humanity' - Professor John Parrington, University of Oxford